science-machine/biomlbench/biomlbench/tasks/manual/open-problems-predict-modality/description.md

 Any method that can predict a modality from another must have accounted for these regulatory processes, but the demand for multi-modal data shows that this is not trivial.

-## Dataset: BMMC CITE-seq (NeurIPS 2021)
+## Dataset: BMMC CITE-seq
-This task uses the Bone Marrow Mononuclear Cells (BMMC) CITE-seq dataset from the NeurIPS 2021 competition.
+This task uses a Bone Marrow Mononuclear Cells (BMMC) CITE-seq dataset.
 CITE-seq (Cellular Indexing of Transcriptomes and Epitopes by Sequencing) is a method that simultaneously measures:
 - **Modality 1 (RNA)**: Gene expression profiles (mRNA abundance)
 - **Modality 2 (Protein)**: Surface protein abundance measured using oligonucleotide-labeled antibodies